 - The BSc degrees are accredited by the British Psychological Society and are the first step towards becoming a Chartered Psychologist.

-- This programme has multiple entry routes, pathways and exit awards, to match the diverse educational and career needs of all of our students.
+- This course has multiple entry routes, pathways and exit awards, to match the diverse educational and career needs of all of our students.
 Students returning to study or who would like extra support can opt for routes that provide extra support and guidance.

 - Birkbeck's Department of Psychological Sciences is strongly oriented towards research and contains the Centre for Brain and Cognitive Development, the Institute for the Study of Children, Families and Social Issues, the Birkbeck-UCL Centre for Neuroimaging and the Centre for Cognition, Computation and Modelling.
-The Department is also a member of the Bloomsbury Centre for Genetic Epidemiology and Statistics.
+The department is also a member of the Bloomsbury Centre for Genetic Epidemiology and Statistics.

 For information about course structure and the modules you will be studying, please visit Birkbeck’s online prospectus.

 Currently some modules are assessed by written examinations taken during the day in mid-May to mid-June.
 Some modules include coursework.
 Coursework deadlines are throughout the year and vary from module to module.

 Professionally accredited courses provide industry-wide recognition of the quality of your qualification.

 This is the deadline for applications to be completed and sent for this course.
 If the university or college still has places available you can apply after this date, but your application is not guaranteed to be considered.